Yokto13/Sphinx/README.md

 # Sphinx
 software to practice active-recall questions.

+## Note
+When you run the app without any question-packs in question-sets, it crashes.
+To fix it, add you own questions or use the submodule.
+How to do it is specified in the following section.

 ## FAQ
 ### What is active-recall?
 Method of learning based on recalling information from memory.